V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PParts.md

 This version uses both sizes of hardware equally well.
 No issues with metric bolts what so ever.

 !!!Note
-     Bolts need to be hex head, screws button head.
+     Bolts need to be hex head, screws pan head.
 If you choose to use cap head you will need washers and perhaps a little extra length.

 ___